edelstone/actionverb.com/job-ads/marketer.md

 bring them to life.
 For a marketer, that means you have to be able to buuld webpages.
 It doesn't mean you have to be an expert, but you should be able to implement a landing page that looks good.
-Adding Javascript tracking code to a page shouldn't scare you.
+Adding JavaScript tracking code to a page shouldn't scare you.

 **We believe that allowing and supporting 100% remote work gives us access to great people we wouldn't otherwise be able to hire.**  We tend